 Where are you located?

-We are located in Bushwick at 199 Cook, Street, Brooklyn, NY 11206.
-Our nearest train station is the L-Morgan station.
+We are located at 199 Cook Street, Brooklyn, New York 11206.
+The nearest subway is the L-Morgan station.
 The L-Morgan station does not have an elevator.
-The next closest station is the JM-Flushing which does have an elevator.
-For information on accessible transit on the MTA visit this link
+The closest station with an elevator is the JM-Flushing station.
+For information on accessible transit on the MTA visit this link.

 Is Eyebeam an ADA accessible space?

 The 199 Cook street entrance is accessible via a ramp.
 Restrooms on the first floor are wheelchair accessible and the second floor restrooms are wheelchair accessible via an elevator.
 If you require reasonable accommodation, please contact J. Soto at least two weeks prior to the event via email at [email protected] or call (415) 410-4189 (voice only).